souvikb07/PyTorch-Scholarship-Challenge/README.md

 Build MLP with validation, learned about local connectivity, filters and the convolutional layer.
 IPython Notebook of [MLP with validation](https://github.com/souvikb07/PyTorch-Scholarship-Challenge/blob/master/Lesson_5/mnist_mlp_with_validation.ipynb)

-# Day 12 | Sobel Operator and Convolution Layer
+## Day 12 | Sobel Operator and Convolution Layer
 Created some sobel filters and learned the importance of filters.
 IPython Notebook of [Sobel Filter](https://github.com/souvikb07/PyTorch-Scholarship-Challenge/blob/master/Lesson_5/convolution_visualization/custom_filters.ipynb)

-# Day 13 | CNNs for Image Classification
+## Day 13 | CNNs for Image Classification
 Learned how CNN is used for image classification.

-# Day 14 | Build CNN model using SIFAR data
+## Day 14 | Build CNN model using SIFAR data
 Build a 3 conovlution layers CNN model to predict 10 lasses, and learned how image augmentation helps in minimizing overfitting.
 IPython Notebook of [CIFAR CNN](https://github.com/souvikb07/PyTorch-Scholarship-Challenge/blob/master/Lesson_5/cifar-cnn/cifar10_cnn.ipynb), [Augmentation](https://github.com/souvikb07/PyTorch-Scholarship-Challenge/blob/master/Lesson_5/cifar-cnn/cifar10_cnn_augmentation.ipynb)

-# Day 15 | Style Transfer
+## Day 15 | Style Transfer
 Learned about the style transfer technique using CNN and how gram matrix style transfer works.

-# Day 16 | VGG19 Model
+## Day 16 | VGG19 Model
 Build a style transfer model using VGG19 network.
 IPython notebook of [Style Transfer](https://github.com/souvikb07/PyTorch-Scholarship-Challenge/blob/master/Lesson_6/Style_Transfer.ipynb)

-# Day 17 | Recurrent Neural Networks
+## Day 17 | Recurrent Neural Networks
 Learned about Recurrent Neural Networks from [CS231n](http://cs231n.stanford.edu/)

+## Day 18 | Google Cloud On Board India
+Attended the Google Cloud on board event where learned about the big data tools and how to implement real time analytics on Google Cloud.
+Attended the session on Auto ML and learned about the Vission API and NLP Api by google.

+## Day 19 | LSTM
+Learned about the Architecture of LSTM.